taskcluster/taskcluster-docs/README.md

 Third-Party Libraries and Tools
 -------------------------------
-The TaskCluster Documentation Site wouldn't have been so awesome without the without these amazing libraries and tools, upon which it is built.
+The TaskCluster Documentation Site wouldn't have been so awesome without these amazing libraries and tools, upon which it is built.

 **Libraries**,